Information for security presentations

 - Notify your college or department IT staff or LAN manager and/or the Help Desk (269) 387-4357, option 1 if your data becomes corrupted or inaccessible.

-- Having your data encrypted means if your device is lost, the data are not lost.
+- Having your data encrypted means if your device is lost, the data are less likely to be at risk.

 - Information technology will follow the WMU information security incident response plan.